10/30/2024

 Noah Kay

-Yeah, and I think, you know, that flips over to SKSS that, you know, there's just a challenge you've got to work through here over the next quarter plus, and I'd love some comment around the timeframe to kind of work through this inventory.
+Yeah, and I think that flips over to SKSS that there's just a challenge you've got to work through here over the next quarter plus, and I'd love some comment around the timeframe here. to kind of work through this inventory.
 It sounds like the inventory is just going to be a little bit higher priced versus the market.
-So you should take a hit on margins in 4Q, but just, you know, kind of in your base case plan now, how long does it take to work through the excess inventory and kind of get margins in the segment right-sized?
+So you should take a hit on margins in 4Q.
+But just, you know, kind of in your base case plan now, how long does it take to work through the excess inventory and kind of get margins in the segment right-sized?

 speaker

-Yeah, no, this is Eric Duguist.
+Yeah, no, this is Eric Dugas.
 Good question.
-You know, I think when you look at the inventory in SKSS, as Eric Gerstaberg mentioned and Mike mentioned as well, we did make the decision to close down that California Rear Finery, and so that's going to help us right-size the inventory right there.
-It's probably going to take into 2025 to get it back down to the levels that we see demand at, but you're right, that is the unit cost that that plan is a bit higher than our overall network.
-So we'll see a little squeeze here in Q4 as we run that inventory through, but that should improve next year.
-So a lot of different reasons we did that move, but all should be, we should see benefits into 2025 there.
+I think when you look at the inventory in SKSS, as Eric Gerstenberg mentioned and Mike mentioned as well, we did make the decision to close down that California re-refinery, and so that's going to help us right-size the inventory right there.
+It's probably going to take into 2025 to get it back down to the levels that we see demand at, but you're right.
+The unit cost at that plant is a bit higher than our overall network, so we'll see a little squeeze here in Q4 as we run that inventory through, but that should improve next year, so A lot of different reasons we did that move, but we should see benefits into 2025 there.

 speaker